FVDEDFOREVR/Framelab-Compiler/README.md

 The compiler for **Framelab** — a design-first language that compiles executable design systems into production UI.

-FrameLab explores a model where **design intent becomes the source of truth for interface architecture**, rather than static screens handed off to engineering.
+Framelab explores a model where **design intent becomes the source of truth for interface architecture**, rather than static screens handed off to engineering.

 Design intent → Framelab → Production UI

 ## What This Repository Contains

-This repository contains the **FrameLab compiler**, which transforms Framelab `.fl` interface definitions into production UI components.
+This repository contains the **Framelab compiler**, which transforms Framelab `.fl` interface definitions into production UI components.

 Current compiler targets: